Back to all posts

 Think of your therapist as a skilled artisan with a toolbox of specialized instruments.
 They don’t just use one tool for every job.
 Instead, they carefully select the right approach for each unique area of tension.
 This is what sets a professional, results-oriented massage apart.
 Below, we’ll walk through some of the core techniques our team uses to help you find lasting relief and improved mobility.
 Understanding these methods can help you better communicate your needs during your session.

-Understanding Stripping and Cross-Fiber Friction
+Stripping and Cross-Fiber Friction, Explained

 When you think of a deep tissue massage, you’re likely picturing techniques like stripping and cross-fiber friction, even if you don’t know them by name.
 Stripping involves applying deep, gliding pressure along the length of a muscle fiber.
 Imagine your therapist slowly tracing the path of the muscle to smooth it out and release tension.